locationtech/geomesa/docs/user/accumulo/commandline_tools.rst

       -C /tmp/renegades.convert hdfs:///some/hdfs/path/to/example.csv

-For more documentation on converter configuration, refer to the the ``geomesa-$VERSION/docs/README-convert.md`` file in the binary distribution.
+For more documentation on converter configuration, see :doc:`/user/convert/index`.

 Shape files may also be ingested::